Driving With A Suspended License: Lawyer in Montgomery County

 - Driving under the influence

-It is also important to note that many drivers make the mistake of thinking they can drive after 12 months of suspension.
-While you are eligible for reinstatement after serving your suspension, you must go through the steps of getting your license reinstated, including an ignition interlock device in most DUI cases.
+It is also important to note that many drivers think they can drive after 12 months of suspension.
+While you are eligible for reinstatement after serving your suspension, you must get your license reinstated, including an ignition interlock device in most DUI cases.
 This is often a reason many drivers are found in violation of this charge.
+The suspension period varies depending on the severity of the offense and must be fully served before you can apply for reinstatement.

-What Are the Penalties for Driving on a Suspended License in Pennsylvania?
+What Are the Penalties for Driving With A Suspended Driver’s License in Pennsylvania?

-According to Pennsylvania Motor Vehicle Code 1543(a), driving a motor vehicle while your driver’s license is suspended, revoked, or canceled is considered a summary offense and carries a mandatory fine of $200 and a one-year license suspension.
+According to Pennsylvania Motor Vehicle Code 1543(a), driving a motor vehicle while your driver’s license is suspended, revoked, or canceled is considered a summary offense.
+It carries a mandatory fine of $200 and a one-year license suspension.
+A conviction for this misdemeanor offense can also result in a permanent mark on your driving record, affecting your insurance rates and future driving privileges.
 Repeating this offense may lead to a fine of up to $1,000 and up to six months in jail.
-For a sixth or subsequent offense, you will face a fine of $1000 and mandatory 30 days jail with discretionary jail time of up to six months.
+For a second or subsequent offense, you will face a fine of $1000 and a mandatory 30 days in jail with discretionary jail time of up to six months.

 What to Do If You Are Charged with Driving on a Suspended License